ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 >[!WARNING] Verify if your application requires precharge before appliying any voltage on the module or permanent damage might occur to the module

-Since the AFE topology is inherently bidirectional, some terms such as buck/boost and rectifier/inverter might be misleading, because power flow can be in either direction.
-Hence, the name of the operating mode will be given by the voltage side controlled by the user.
-For example, in Buck mode, the user controls the low side voltage (L1,L2,L3) for a given DC bus voltage, whereas in Boost mode the user controls the DC bus voltage for a given low side voltage (L1,L2,L3).

-To start operating the device, please refer to the "Quickstart" section.
+To start operating the device, please refer to the [Quick Start](power-modules/ADM-PC-BP25/quick_start.md) section.
 However, it can be summarized in:
-1. Power up and clearing interlock
+1. Power up and clear interlock
 2. Select setpoints
 3. Select control mode and enable